hashquark-io/polkacube-frontend/README.md

 ### Prerequisites

 Polkacube projects include job, backend and frontend.
-This project requires to start polkacube job and polkacube backend project first, and modify ./vue.config.js such as APP_POLKA_BASE_HOST variable (backend server URI) and so on.
+This project requires to start polkacube job and polkacube backend project first, and modify .env configuration such as POLKACUBE_SERVER variable (backend server URI) and so on.
 Node version 10+ is required.

 ### Setup